-Here's why Drake is taking Kendrick's diss track 'Not Like Us' to NY court
+Here's why Drake is taking Kendrick's diss track 'Not Like Us' to court

 This time, it’s not just about lyrics—it's about alleged business dealings behind the music.

-Aubrey "Drake" Graham, the 38-year-old Canadian rapper and five-time Grammy winner, is accusing Universal Music Group of inflating the Spotify popularity of Kendrick Lamar’s song "Not Like Us."
+Aubrey "Drake" Graham, the 38-year-old Canadian rapper and five-time Grammy winner, is accusing Universal Music Group—home to both artists—of boosting the Spotify popularity of Kendrick Lamar's song while also claiming the track is defamatory.

 This comes nearly two months before Lamar is set to headline the 2025 Super Bowl halftime show in New Orleans.